-[index, K1, T, MSE1, K2, xi, omega, MSE2] = transient_step(index) Each student is assigned an index number in the set 1-8, which needs to be saved to variable index in the first line of the function.
+[index, K1, T, MSE1, K2, xi, omega, MSE2] = transient_impulse(index) Each student is assigned an index number in the set 1-8, which needs to be saved to variable index in the first line of the function.
 The index dictates which data files the student should load.
-For instance, if you have index 4, you load file lab2_order1_4.mat for the first-order exercise, and lab2_order2_4.mat for the second-order exercise.
+For instance, if you have index 4, you load file lab3_order1_4.mat for the first-order exercise, and lab3_order2_4.mat for the second-order exercise.
 All these datafiles are already accessible from your function code, they have been uploaded to the Grader problem (even though they are not visible explicitly).

-The first file contains several step inputs signals and the response of a first-order system, and the second contains similar data for a second-order system.
+The first file contains several impulse inputs signals and the response of a first-order system, and the second file contains similar data for a second-order system.
 The data is provided as an object called data of type iddata from the system identification toolbox, see help iddata.
 For convenience, a separate variable t holds the time vector of the experiment.
-Every dataset contains five consecutive step signals, each corresponding to 100 time steps; see the figure.
-The initial conditions are zero.
-The first step should be used for identification; the second step simply brings the system back to zero initial conditions, so that you do not have trouble with initial output mismatches due to nonzero initial conditions; and the last three steps should be used for validation.
+Each experiment begins with 30 initial steps where the system is in its initial, steady-state condition, after which three consecutive impulse-response experiments are performed, each corresponding to 100 time steps (see the figure).
+Keep in mind that the initial conditions are nonzero.